akashgarg98/Movie_agent/README.md

+Check out whats in there file for easy understanding.
 # Movie Agent Setup Guide

 This guide will help you set up and run the Movie Agent on your local machine.